top of page

 Furthermore, body cameras have had a massive impact in the court of law.
 It obviously depends on a case-by-case basis, but body cameras can be used as a significant piece of evidence.
 The recent trial of Kim Potter is a prime example of this.

-The body camera shows the 26-year veteran police officer repeatedly yelling “Taser,” which clearly indicated she accidentally drew her firearm instead of her taser before she killed Daunte Wright.
+The body camera shows the 26-year veteran police officer repeatedly yelling “Taser,” which indicates she accidentally drew her firearm instead of her taser before she killed Daunte Wright.
 In the end, the body camera didn’t end up helping her in the trial.

 “(Potter) might have thought that having the body camera there would exonerate her, but she was found guilty by a jury,“ Todd said.
 “People can see the same footage and interpret it multiple different ways.”